kar-ab/Motion-Planning-for-Self-Driving-Car/README.md

 1) Following a global planning provided as waypoints
 2) Local planning using
-3) Behavioral Planning to generatendle traffic sign scenario
+3) Behavioral Planning to handle traffic sign scenario
 4) Avoiding a parked vehicle using static collision checking
 5) Velocity profile generation to follow lead vehicle